Halina Rubinsztein-Dunlop

-Halina Rubinsztein-Dunlop(née Rubinsztein; born 1950) is a professor of physics at the University of Queensland and an Officer of the Order of Australia.
+Halina Rubinsztein-Dunlop (née Rubinsztein; born 1950) is an Australian physicist.
+She is a professor of physics at the University of Queensland and an Officer of the Order of Australia.
 She has led pioneering research in atom optics, laser micro-manipulation using optical tweezers, laser enhanced ionisation spectroscopy, biophysics and quantum physics.

 Early life

 Halina Rubinsztein (later Rubinsztein-Dunlop) was born in Poland to a Jewish family.
 She emigrated to Sweden where she obtained her BSc and PhD degree from the University of Gothenburg.
 Rubinsztein-Dunlop was encouraged to be curious about the world by her mother, also a physicist.
 In an interview for SPIE, she credits her mother's guidance and enthusiasm for science: "she taught me to persist and to be inquisitive and to want to understand, and also - and I think this is what was important - she showed me that women can do it.
 It was infectious," She moved to Australia in 1989, shortly after her marriage to engineer Gordon Dunlop.